aolenevme/ultimate-javascript/async/questions.md

 # Questions 🤔

 1. What is an event loop?
 Why can it fill up?
 2. What are macro- and microtasks?
 In what order are they called?
-Is it possible to schedule the execution of macro and micro tasks manually?
+Is it possible to schedule the execution of macro- and microtasks manually?
 3. Why are async/await and promises better than callbacks?
 4. What are the promise prototype methods?
 5. How to handle errors during asynchronous work?